 Reading.
-Children should be reading regularly at home and recording the books they have read in their own Reading Record and in the Class folder.
-Children are responsible for choosing their own books, a wide selection is available in class 4, and any children who need support with their reading will be given help to choose a book at the appropriate level.
+Children should be reading regularly at home and independently recording the books they have read in their own Reading Record.
+Children are responsible for choosing their own books; a wide selection is available in class 4, and any children who need support with their reading will be given help to choose a book at the appropriate level.
 Any book in school can be taken home to read.
 We subscribe to a weekly newspaper and 2 magazines in class 4 – which are always in our library for the children to read.

 Weekly homework.
 English and Maths homework will be given out each week, to be handed in the following Thursday.
 Key Maths Skills sheets will be sent home every half term.
 The homework will be stuck in their homework diaries, but there are always spare sheets in our homework tray for those who miss (or lose!) it.
 Year 6 may also get some extra revision homework in the spring term.

 Home/School projects.
 Once a term your child will be asked to complete a project relating to the topic of the term.
 Projects will be broad based, around a theme, and provide your child with the opportunity to explore their topic learning in a way that inspires them.
 Children will typically be given 4-5 weeks to complete their project.

 Take a look at Maths in class 4